jfcross4/advanced_stats/hibbs.md

 It's worth taking a look at this summary and trying to make sense of some of these numbers.
 First, look at the "Estimate" column.
 This column shows the estimated y-intercept and slope of the best fit line.
 These numbers should match the ones we calculated above.

-Now let's look at the "Std.
+Now, let's look at the "Std.
 Error" column.
 Instead of using bootstrap samples, R uses the following formula to find the standard error in the slope of the best fit line:

 $$SE = \sqrt{\frac{1}{n-2} \cdot \frac{\Sigma{(y_i - \hat{y_i})^2}}{\Sigma{(x_i - \bar{x})^2}}}$$